Rui-Alexander-Sun/Programming-Assignment-3-Social-Dilemmas-Among-Unequals/README.md

 1. The UI file does not response while waiting for other players.
 2. More detailed instructions and comprehension questions as displayed in the original study.
 3. Reaction to dropout.
-4. Readability, organization and comments
+4. Readability, organization and comments.